wirtzdan/website/content/blog/my-favorite-books-of-2019/index.md

 ---
-title: "My favourite books of 2019"
+title: "My favorite books of 2019"
 date: "2019-12-25"
-subtitle: "A list with my top 5 books of 2019"
+subtitle: "If read a lot this year, here are the books that really fascinated me"
 ---

 I've read more books this year than at any point in my lifetime.
 The [Goodreads Reading Challenge](https://www.goodreads.com/challenges/show/8863-2019-reading-challenge) played a significant role to achieve this.
 It sounds like a small gimmick, but it helped me to get into the daily habit of reading.